Introduction

 Defining nearby volumes

-The following options are available in the "Nearby buildings and other obstacles" group of the main toolbar:
+The "Nearby buildings and other obstacles" menu is located in the "Building elements" group of the main toolbar:

-These tools allow users to define volumes close to the building, such as other nearby buildings, which can be considered later in the simulations carried out by other programs, especially due to the analysis of shadows cast by them.
+The options in this menu can be used to define volumes close to the building, such as other nearby buildings, which can later be considered in simulations carried out by other programs, especially due to the calculation of shadows cast by them.

 The tool for entering nearby volumes is as follows: